 Going back to Vladimir Stepanov’s original notations has brought forth something stimulating and rich in choreographic detail, not a dusty museum piece to be glanced at and put away again.
 Taming the acrobatic side of modern ballet practice reveals some exciting nuances and allows for greater speed.
 The luxury of having Michail Jurowski in the pit was matched by returning to Tchaikovsky’s tempi which gives an impetus to the music in the first act polonaise and third act character dances, but also brings a haunting, spine-tingling close to the ballet when the curtain falls to the merest whisper from the orchestra.
 This may be the first time that a Swan Lake has brought tears to this observer’s eyes.

 He has also used, as in Beauty, the softer curves of the arms and legs, though it is not a weak effect, far from it.
 The first act’s high reaching port de bras by Prince and court, open with joy as though throwing petals in the air.
 The Prince, Siegfried, is a happy soul… no wandering around the palace petulantly.
 Pushing épaulement to its limits, Royal Ballet style, gives a wonderful dynamic to the upper body and animates the twenty couples for the waltz and polonaise so that every inch of the stage seems to be shimmering with movement.
 Add in stools – yes, sixteen, allowing the dancers to pop up and down like jack-in-the-boxes or to use them as pedestals – baskets of flowers, ribbons and a maypole and the result is a very busy stage.
-The choreographic design, however, is never lost, and some very ornate and pretty stage pictures are presented by the hard-working corps.
+The choreographic design, however, is never lost, and the hard-working corps present some very ornate and pretty stage pictures.

 Glorious too is the pas de trois, and Ratmansky here has given Benno the male part allowing him to let off steam with some flashy footwork, here finely accomplished by Christian Fagetti.
 He also lets Siegfried have his moment – even if he doesn’t dance as much as in some other versions, he is certainly very present dramatically – in the third act or ‘black swan’ pas de deux, where in 1895 the variation went to an unnamed character.
 Timofej Andrijashenko was assured and masterful, with impressively virile leaps during the manèges and a princely presence too.

 However, the revelation of this cast was Nicoletta Manni as Odette/Odile.
 She danced the roles in the Nureyev version, one of her first big opportunities at La Scala, soon after joining the company in 2013.
-She was, frankly, a little wooden, though, it must be saId, it was her debut in the role.
+She was, frankly, a little wooden, though, it must be said, it was her debut in the role.
 The difference between then and now is immense.
 I have lauded her strong technique and fearless approach in the past, but last night a true ballerina shone through.
-She was delicate and emotionally vulnerable in her approach to Odette, and her facial expressions were echoed touchingly by the movements of her arms and hands which have never been so communicative.
-In the final act she literally collapses like a rag doll into Siegfried’s arms.
-Yet her Odile was perfectly judged: sly and scheming yet always in a refreshingly human way, never a demon en pointe.
+She was delicate and emotionally vulnerable in her approach to Odette, and her facial expressions were echoed touchingly by the movements of her arms and hands, which have never been so communicative.
+In the final act, she collapses like a rag doll into Siegfried’s arms.
+Her Odile was perfectly judged: sly and scheming yet always in a refreshingly human way, never a demon en pointe.